mozilla/web-lit-core/_articles/map-the-web.md

 * If we type this into a browser, it resolves into human-friendly web address.
 > * Tip!
 If a computer is available, demo how entering an IP address takes you to a human friendly domain name

-7. Reflection/Review [5 mins]
+## Reflection/Review [5 mins]
-In closing, facilitator may ask reflection questions like:
+* In closing, facilitator may ask reflection questions like:
-What happens on the Internet when you type a Web address and hit enter?
+    * What happens on the Internet when you type a Web address and hit enter?
-What are the "parts" of the Internet?
+    * What are the "parts" of the Internet?
-How do large amounts of information ever make it through low-bandwidth parts of the Net?
+    * How do large amounts of information ever make it through low-bandwidth parts of the Net?
-What's the difference between the Internet and the World Wide Web?
+    * What's the difference between the Internet and the World Wide Web?
-Be sure to thank learners for their participation, ideas, and insights.
+* Be sure to thank learners for their participation, ideas, and insights.

-8. Learning Experience Reflection
+** Learning Experience Reflection [5 mins]
-What did you like about this activity?
+* What did you like about this activity?
-If you might teach this activity to a particular audience, what might you change about the process, structure, or content to better meet the needs of that audience?
+* If you might teach this activity to a particular audience, what might you change about the process, structure, or content to better meet the needs of that audience?